Lewis Gompertz: Early life and family

-Lewis Gompertz was born into a large and affluent Jewish family of diamond merchants in London.
-He was the youngest of fifteen children of Solomon Barent Gompertz (1729–c.
-1807), a merchant based in Walthamstow and Vauxhall, and the fifth son from his second marriage to Leah Cohen (c.
+Gompertz was the youngest of fifteen children of Solomon Barent Gompertz (1729–c.
+1807), a merchant based in Walthamstow and Vauxhall, and the fifth son from Solomon's second marriage, to Leah Cohen (c.
 1747–1809).
 He was the younger brother of the mathematician and actuary Benjamin Gompertz, and the poet Isaac Gompertz.

-Due to their Jewish faith, Gompertz and his siblings were barred from attending university, and instead received an informal education that emphasised critical thinking and problem-solving.
-The family, descended from the Ashkenazi Gomperz line of Emmerich near the Germany–Netherlands border, was active in the Hambro Synagogue in Hoxton, East London.

-Gompertz married Ann Hollaman at St Leonard's, Shoreditch on 12 December 1809.
+Because they were Jewish, Gompertz and his siblings were barred from attending university, and instead received an informal education that stressed critical thinking and problem-solving.
+Gompertz married Ann Hollaman at St Leonard's, Shoreditch, on 12 December 1809.